Install

 Install from source

-Add extras to an editable install the same way, for example pip install -e '.[voice]'.
+If you do have repository access, add extras to an editable install with the bracket syntax, for example pip install -e '.[mcp]'.

 Next steps